-4.3 Any element of the Charges that we collect on behalf of third parties (for example, the DBS) (a Disbursement) shall be an estimate only and, in the event that the relevant third party increases its fees before the completion of the Services, we shall be entitled to increase the Charges to take account of such increase.
+4.3 Any element of the Charges that we collect on behalf of third parties (for example, a Relevant Authority) (a Disbursement) shall be an estimate only and, in the event that the relevant third party increases its fees before the completion of the Services, we shall be entitled to increase the Charges to take account of such increase.
 Where such third party waives or refunds any part of their fees, we shall reduce the Charges by the sum waived or refunded.
 Where you formally withdraw the application before submission by us to the relevant third party, we shall reduce the Charges by the amount of fees that would have been payable to such third party.

 4.4 Where you are an account customer, we shall invoice you for the full amount of the Charges at the end of the month in which you place the relevant Order.
 You shall pay each invoice within 30 days of the date of the invoice in full and in cleared funds to a bank account nominated in writing by us.
 Time for payment shall be of the essence of the Contract.

 4.5 Where you are a customer in respect of which we allow your Applicants to pay us on your behalf (a Self-Pay Customer) we shall send an application pack to the relevant Applicant in the relevant format following each Order but we shall not be required to undertake any further work on the Services until the Charges have been paid to us in full.
 For the avoidance of doubt, the Charges shall become due and owing from you immediately upon your request for us to send the Applicant a document pack.